 - a.
 Credentialed Participant actions that could result in a Fine: - 1.
 Disparaging the sport, Race Officials and/or leadership of AMAP or Promoters. - 2.
 Verbal abuse of a Race Official, Event Official, Promoter Staff, media, fans, etc. - 3.
 Failure to complete media obligations as outlined in the rulebook. - b.
 Credentialed Participant actions that could result in a loss of Points and/or a Fine.
 Violations may also result in Disqualification, Race suspension(s), indefinite suspension, or Credential revocation: - 1.
 Attempting to manipulate the outcome of the Race or championship. - 2.
 Intentionally damaging another motorcycle. - 3.
-Riding at any time in such a manner as to endanger other Competitors, Officials or the public. - 4.
-Crashing into another motorcycle, whether or not that motorcycle is removed from Competition as a result. - 5.
+Riding at any time in such a manner as to endanger other Competitors, Officials or the public. - Crashing into another motorcycle, whether or not that motorcycle is removed from Competition as a result. - 5.
+Interfering with a rider, intentionally or unintentionally, before or during competition, that affects a rider's performance. - 6.
 Any actions deemed to compromise the safety of an Event or otherwise pose a dangerous risk to the safety of Competitors, Officials, Promoter Staff, media, spectators, or others. - c.
 Credentialed Participant actions that could result in a loss of Points, Fine, Disqualification, Race suspension, indefinite suspension, and/or Credential revocation: - 1.
 Targeting a Competitor who is in a highly vulnerable position, such as being stopped on or off the track. - 2.
 Removing another Competitor from championship contention in a dangerous manner when not racing for position, based on the available evidence and specific circumstances of the incident. - i.
 Without limiting the scope, examples could include a Competitor "waiting" for another Competitor and then taking action, taking a trajectory with the motorcycle not normally taken directly up into a motorcycle in the racing line, clearly forcing another Competitor in an abrupt and unambiguous manner into a situation where the Competitor crashes, and so on. - d.
 Credentialed Participant actions that could result in a Fine and/or Race Suspension(s), Disqualification, Indefinite Suspension or Credential Revocation: - 1.
 Statement and/or communication made public (including social media platforms) that demeans, criticizes, ridicules, or otherwise disparages another person based upon that person's race, color, creed, national origin, gender, sexual orientation, marital status, religion, age, or handicapping condition. - 2.
-Engaging in any unfair practice, misbehavior or action detrimental to the sport of motorcycling in general, whether or not related to a specific competition. - Competing under a false name, falsifying one's age or ability to meet any of the various eligibility requirements as set forth by AMAP, or in general, competing or attempting to compete in AMAP sanctioned activities under false pretenses. - 4.
+Engaging in any unfair practice, misbehavior or action detrimental to the sport of motorcycling in general, whether or not related to a specific competition. - 3.
+Competing under a false name, falsifying one's age or ability to meet any of the various eligibility requirements as set forth by AMAP, or in general, competing or attempting to compete in AMAP sanctioned activities under false pretenses. - 4.
 A physical confrontation or verbal attack on a Credentialed Participant, Race Official, Promoter Staff, media, fans, etc. and/or engaging in a fight.
 This includes any person who attacks or is involved in a fight anywhere on the premises prior to, during, or after an AMAP event. - 5.
-Credentialed Participant-to-Credentialed Participant confrontation(s) with physical violence (e.g. striking another Competitor) and other violent manifestations such as significant threat(s) and/or abuse and/or endangerment. - 6.
-Engaging in a Competitor boycott, public protest or other similar concerted activity meant to stop, delay, or otherwise inhibit the start or completion of any portion of an AMAP event.
+Credentialed Participant-to-Credentialed Participant confrontation(s) with physical violence (e.g. striking another Competitor) and other violent manifestations such as significant threat(s) and/or abuse and/or endangerment.